 In addition to completing an accredited university program, Oklahoma requires three tests with passing scores to receive a teaching certificate.
-Those tests are the Oklahoma General Education Test (OGET), the Oklahoma Subject Area Test (OSAT), and the Oklahoma Professional Teaching Examination (OPTE).
+Those tests are the Oklahoma General Education Test (OGET), the Oklahoma Subject Area Test (OSAT), and the Praxis Performance Assessment for Teachers (PPAT).